DS 3 Crossback E-Tense SUV review

 The DS 3 Crossback E-Tense represents DS’ first foray into production electric cars, drawing upon its experience from participating in the electric Formula E racing series.
 It also has intentions to compete with Audi, BMW, Mercedes and Lexus at the higher end of the market.
 The E-Tense is the combination of both those factors, and is priced to rival the Audi Q2, Lexus UX and BMW X2, despite sharing its platform with the humble Vauxhall Corsa-e and Peugeot e-2008.

-As a result, the E-Tense is offered with most of the same trim levels as the regular car, although it’s also available as a high-spec ‘La Premiere’ version and not in entry-level trim.
-There are four models to choose from, and all come with a touchscreen, digital instrument cluster, parking sensors and keyless start.
-It’s slightly disappointing that the most affordable model doesn’t come with sat nav, automatic air conditioning or LED headlights considering the price rise for the E-Tense over similarly specced petrol and diesel models.
+As a result, the E-Tense is offered with most of the same trim levels as the regular car, although not in entry-level trim.
+There are five models to choose from, including a special-edition Louvre model for 2022, and all come with a touchscreen, digital instrument cluster, parking sensors and keyless start.
+It’s disappointing that the most affordable model doesn’t come with sat nav, a reversing camera or LED headlights considering the price rise for the E-Tense over similarly specced petrol and diesel models.
 But, an even bigger sticking point is the fact the cheaper Peugeot e-2008 is almost identical underneath, making the pricey DS look like poor value for money in comparison.
+Due to costing more than the £32,000 threshold, the DS 3 Crossback E-Tense no longer qualifies for the plug-in car grant (PiCG), either.

 Handily, 100kW fast-charging is available for top-ups to 80% battery capacity in half an hour.
 When you’re not waiting for the car to recharge, it’s an excellent cruiser.
 DS has used extra soundproofing and thicker glass to ward off most unwanted road noise; on the motorway, it feels like a much more expensive EV.
 With soft suspension, the car rides beautifully on good road surfaces but the news is less positive on bumpy roads and through corners.
 It’s much heavier than an equivalent petrol model, and this extra weight affects the handling.